Call of Duty: Black Ops: Gameplay

 The player assumes the role of various characters during the single-player campaign, changing perspectives throughout the story.
 The playable characters are covert operatives conducting black operations behind enemy lines.
 Each mission features a series of objectives that are displayed on the heads-up display, which marks the direction and distance towards and from such objectives as it has been in the earlier versions.
 The player is accompanied by friendly troops throughout the game.
-Although primarily a first-person shooter, certain levels feature sequences where the player pilots a Hind helicopter and guides friendly troops from a SR-71 Blackbird reconnaissance aircraft.
-The campaign features several scripted cinematic moments.
-One of them is a bullet time effect during the "Victor Charlie" level, activated when the player fires toward the last enemy of a Viet Cong squad.
+Although the game is primarily a first-person shooter, certain levels feature sequences where the player pilots a Hind helicopter and guides friendly troops from a SR-71 Blackbird reconnaissance aircraft.
+In addition, the campaign features several scripted cinematic moments.

 Multiplayer

-The online multiplayer mode of Black Ops usually revolves around two teams on a specific mission.
-For example, in Team Deathmatch the team with the most kills wins, while in Capture the Flag, players take the other team's flags and return it to their base.
+The online multiplayer gameplay of Black Ops consists of one of several styles of team-based action, depending on the chosen game mode.
+For example, in Team Deathmatch the team with the most kills wins, while in Capture the flag, players take the other team's flag and return it to their base.
 Additionally, there is Free For All in which players are not separated into teams.
-Not including Downloadable maps, there are 14 different maps.
+Not including downloadable maps released after the game´s launch, there are 14 different maps.

 Black Ops retains the experience points and unlockable reward system that has been kept since Call of Duty 4.
 The multiplayer focuses on socialization and customization.
 "Create-a-Class 2.0" allows enhanced personalization with appearance items as well as upgradable perks; weapons are extensively customizable with writing, emblems, attachments, and camouflage painting.
 Even reticles can be modified.

-There is more than one style for an attachment, which allows for a lot more personalized weaponry; for example, the player can choose between a red dot sight or a reflex sight, both of which share many of the same traits, although the red dot fills up less of the screen (something desired by many players).
+Weapons can be personalized with a number of attachments, allowing for extensive customization; for example, the player can choose between a red dot sight or a reflex sight, both of which share many of the same traits, although the red dot fills up less of the screen (something desired by many players).
 Character models depend on the first tier perk instead of the weapon's type.
 Furthermore, face paints can be unlocked.
 New custom killstreak rewards include explosive R/C cars, guided missiles, and controllable attack helicopters.

-A currency system has been implemented allowing players to buy weapons, accessories, and clothes.
+A currency system has been implemented allowing players to buy weapons, as well as cosmetics, accessories and clothes.
 Players can gamble with their "COD Points" in a free-for-all based playlist called "Wager Match", which is composed of four game modes.
 Time-limited objectives known as "Contracts" can be purchased to gain more currency and experience points.
 The progression system is not featured in the local split-screen multiplayer.
 In the local split-screen play, all character customization options are already unlocked.
 Players can no longer define game rules such as win conditions.